Skip to content

 The Bits People Often Overlook

-Many people focus entirely on the deposit figure itself and forget that buying a home carries additional upfront costs — property transfer taxes, legal fees, inspections, and moving expenses can add thousands on top.
-It can help to factor a modest buffer into your target from the start.
+Many people focus entirely on the deposit figure itself and forget that buying a home carries additional upfront costs — Stamp Duties, legal fees, inspections, and moving expenses can add thousands on top.
+Factoring a modest buffer into your target from the start illustrates the full picture.
 One approach is to treat your deposit goal as slightly larger than the raw percentage figure suggests.
-This is worth considering early, because discovering a shortfall at the point of signing is genuinely stressful.
+This matters early, because discovering a shortfall at the point of signing creates stress.

-Bonuses and tax refunds are wonderful, but many people find that steady, automated monthly contributions build deposits faster than sporadic lump sums.
+Bonuses and tax refunds provide deposit contributions, but steady, automated monthly contributions tend to build deposits faster than sporadic lump sums.
 The reason is simple — consistency removes the temptation to redirect money elsewhere.
-Even modest regular amounts, left to grow at a competitive savings rate, can surprise you over a five-year horizon.
+Even modest regular amounts, left to grow at a competitive savings rate, can accumulate meaningfully over a five-year horizon.
 Plug your numbers and see what a difference a small monthly increase actually makes.

 Run it with sensible defaults

 Using deposit target of 40,000, current savings toward deposit of 8,000, monthly savings toward deposit of 600, annual savings account rate of 4, the calculation works out to 50 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+The defaults are meant as a starting point.

 The levers in this calculation